 Finding Accessible Inequalities Research in Public Health (the FAIR Database)

-The key research question we aim to address is:
+The key research question we addressed is:

 Can text mining be used to maintain a ‘living’ database of public health research, including information about topics, methods and inequalities?